riggsd/py-svg/README.md

 # About

-Just copy the `SVG` class out of [svg.py](svg.py), no need for dependencies, and you'll probably want to add or tweak the API as this only covers the bits of SVG that I happened to need.
+Just copy the [svg.py](svg.py) single file module, no need for dependencies, and you'll probably want to add or tweak the API as this only covers the bits of SVG that I happened to need.

 The API closely follows the SVG spec, so you'll want to follow along with the SVG Element Reference and SVG Attribute Reference documentation: